pothitos/naxos/manual/README.md

 Before the problem statement, we should declare a _problem manager_ (class `NsProblemManager`).
-This manager holds all the information needed about the variables, the constraint network being built and the goals that are going to be executed.
+This manager holds all the information needed about the variables, the constraint network being built, and the goals that are going to be executed.
 The constructor function does not have any argument.
 The other functions follow.